mobify/workshop--adaptivejs-site-1x/README.md

     Save your changes to the `_footer.dust` template file and close it.

-9. Open the `_footer.js` footer view file again to change the newsletter element.
+9. Open the `_footer.js` footer view file from Step 3 again to change the newsletter element.
 10. Add the `c-button` and `c--accent` classes to the button in the newsletter element.
 11. Wrap the `input` and `button` in a `c-newsletter` class div with the following code snippet: